ropensci/roweb3/content/blog/2026-04-09-treesitter/index.md

 ### Diffing code: difftastic

 The difftastic CLI is "a structural diff tool that understands syntax". ✨ This means that difftastic doesn't only compare line or "words" but actual syntax by looking at lines around the lines that changed (by default, 3), Even better, it understands R out of the box.

-TODO Link to my post? <https://github.com/maelle/simplymaelle/pull/88>
+See this [blog post with examples of R code diffing](https://masalmon.eu/2026/03/30/difftastic/).

 ## Conclusion: more to come?